m-nepal/LambdaForums/README.md

-"# LambdaForums"
+# This project is created by watching Wes Doyle tutorial on Youtube.
-This project is created by watching Wes Doyle tutorial on Youtube.
+# ASP.NET Core 2 MVC Full-Stack Forum